The best approach to treatment requires addressing the underlying cause of the macular edema, and the related leakage and retinal swelling.

-If your ophthalmologist makes a macular edema diagnosis due to diabetes or retinal vein occlusion, focal laser treatment is often used to reduce swelling of the macula.
-With this form of laser surgery, your ophthalmologist applies many tiny laser pulses to areas of fluid leakage around the macula.
-The main goal of treatment is to stabilize vision by sealing off leaking blood vessels that interfere with the proper function of the macula.
-In some cases, vision loss may be improved with laser treatment.
+Laser treatment.
+With this surgery, your ophthalmologist applies many tiny laser pulses to areas of fluid leakage around the macula.
+The goal is to stabilize vision by sealing off leaking blood vessels.

 Sometimes the swelling in your eye can cause you to have increased pressure within the eye, called glaucoma.
 In such cases, your ophthalmologist will treat you with medicines to control your glaucoma.